| INTERVIEW

 stocks in our regions at very low levels, with very poor expectations

 for short-term recovery.
-And I think we’re beginning to understand
+And I think were beginning to understand

 not only the dimensions of these problems economically, but also